Memorable Manitobans: Henry Norlande Ruttan (1848-1925)

 Active in military affairs, he served in No. 1 Company, 40th Battalion, during the 1866 Fenian Raid of Ontario.
 On formation of 90th Battalion, Winnipeg Rifles, he was gazetted Captain of Company B and he served during the North West Rebellion of 1885 under General Middleton.
 He commanded 90th Battalion from 1895 to 1900 when was placed on a list of Reserve Officers.
 In 1910, on organization of 100th Regiment of the Winnipeg Grenadiers, he was gazetted to command.

 In 1882, he married Andrina Barberie (1847-1941) of Dalhousie, New Brunswick.
-They had five children: Mary Louise Ruttan (b 1877, wife of H. L. Wethey), Arthur Charles Ruttan, Charles Millidge Ruttan, Francis Norlande Ruttan, and J. D. Ruttan (b 1888).
+They had five children: Mary Louise Ruttan (1877-?, wife of H. L. Wethey), Arthur Charles Ruttan, Charles Millidge Ruttan, Francis Norlande Ruttan, and John Douglas Ruttan.
 He was a member of the AF & AM, Institute of Civil Engineers (London), American Society Civil Engineering (New York), Canadian Society Civil Engineering (President in 1910), Royal Society Arts and Manufacturing, Manitoba Club, Carleton Club, St. Charles Country Club, Winnipeg Automobile Club, Manitoba Curling Association (President, 1893-1894), and the Anglican church.

 Birth registrations, Manitoba Vital Statistics.